Proto-Turkic language: Plurals

 While plurality in modern Turkic languages is relatively straightforward, Proto-Turkic seemingly has multiple plural suffixes, with unclear use cases for each.

 One plural suffix preserved in both Oghuric and Common Turkic is *-(I)ŕ, in words such as Turkish "ikiz" or "biz," or Chuvash "(e)pir."

-Other possible plural suffixes are *-(I)t, which was commonly seen in Old Turkic, and is related to Proto-Mongolic *-d and Proto-Tungusic *-tA; and *-(A)n, preserved in very few words such as Turkish "oğlan."
+Another possible plural suffix is *-(I)t, which was commonly seen in Old Turkic and preserved in very few words such as Turkish "oğlan."

 Common Turkic languages today use their respective descendants of the Proto-Common-Turkic plural suffix *-lAr, whereas Chuvash uses -сем, which descends from Proto-Turkic *sāyïn ("every").

 It's unknown whether the Proto-Common-Turkic *-lAr, *-(I)t and *-(A)n existed in Proto-Turkic and were lost in the Oghuric branch, or were later inventions altogether.

 Possessive suffixes

 Reconstructable possessive suffixes in Proto-Turkic includes *-m, *-ŋ, and *-(s)i, plurals of the possessors are formed by *-z in Common Turkic languages.